 We are proud that the British Council has awarded us the prestigious International School Award for the last decade.

-In order to achieve this award, we show that we provide activities involving other schools, curriculum activities and language learning opportunities.
+In order to achieve this award, we must show that we provide activities involving schools abroad, curriculum activities and language learning opportunities.

 Trips to France

-Each school year we run 4 French trips to:
+Each school year we run the following trips to France:

 Pupils at Thomas More enjoy a plethora of curriculum opportunities where the international dimension is the focus.